 The incubation period of CCHF appears to vary according to the mode of acquisition of the virus.
 If a patient has been infected by a tick bite, the incubation period is usually 1-3 days, and up to 9 days.
 Infection via contact with infected blood or tissues leads to an incubation period of 5-6 days, and the maximum recorded incubation period is 13 days.
 The illness begins abruptly, with fever, muscle aches, dizziness, neck pain and stiffness, backache, headache, sore eyes and photophobia (sensitivity to light).
 Nausea, vomiting and sore throat may also occur, with diarrhoea and abdominal pain.
 Over the next few days the patient may experience mood swings, confusion and aggression, followed by sleepiness, depression and liver enlargement.
 More severe symptoms may follow, including petechial rash (a rash caused by bleeding into the skin), bruising and generalised bleeding of the gums and orifices.
 In severe cases patients develop failure of the liver, kidneys and lungs, and become drowsy and comatose after 5 days.
 Approximately 30% of cases are fatal.

-Diagnosis of CCHF requires highly specialised, high biosafety level laboratory facilities.
-Antibodies may be detected in serum by about day 6 of illness.
-The virus may be isolated from blood or tissue specimens in the first 5 days of illness, and grown in cell culture, and nucleic acid detection methods may also be used to detect the viral genome.
+Diagnosis of CCHF requires highly specialised laboratory facilities and testing in the UK is carrried out by the PHE Rare and Imported Pathogens Laboratory.
+Rapid diagnostic tests involve the use of PCR while antibodies may be detected in serum by about day 6 of illness.
+The virus may also be isolated from blood or tissue specimens in the first 5 days of illness, and grown in cell culture.
 Patients with fatal disease do not usually develop a detectable antibody response, and in these individuals, and those in the early stages of infection, diagnosis is by virus detection.

 General supportive therapy is given, including replacement of blood components, balancing fluids and electrolytes, and maintaining oxygen status and blood pressure.
 There is evidence that CCHF responds to treatment with the antiviral drug ribavirin, in both oral and intravenous formulations.